makersacademy/bowling-challenge/README.md

   - it should be able to progress through the scorecard on its own without being told which frame the roll belongs to
   - the solution should then assign it appropriately, taking into account all the rules
   - this approach might be more reliant on a "virtuous consumer"

+## Addendum

+Travis CI can be used to automate testing for JavaScript, as with Ruby.
+A good reference: https://medium.com/@koalamango/javascript-automated-testing-with-jasmine-karma-and-travis-c118a98223d9